 Get More Fire Extinguishers

 Know where to find an extinguisher on your boat in case a fire breaks out, and strategically place more than one extinguisher onboard.

-That means having multiple fire extinguishers readily available in each area of the boat in the event that a fire separates you from one of the other extinguishers on board.
+Have multiple fire extinguishers readily available in each area of the boat in the event that a fire separates you from one of the other extinguishers on board.
 Shake up your fire extinguishers every couple of months to keep them from getting dry, and to prevent the chemicals inside from settling at the bottom.
-You should also recharge a fire extinguisher after every use, and have each one on board inspected annually.
+Always recharge a fire extinguisher after every use, and have each one on board inspected annually.

 Check your boat often for possible ignition sources.
 One way to prevent fire hazards is to keep your boat's bilge clean and dry, which will help you quickly pinpoint leaks.

 Gas fumes can also gather in the bilge, since the fumes are heavier than air.
 Run your blower for 4-6 minutes after refueling to vent out any fuel vapors.
 Portable generators on a boat are also fire hazards.
 Follow these 4 safety tips for using a portable marine generator for additional fire prevention preparation.